JGCRI/pygcam/docs/source/gcamtool.rst

       operations to be sure of the directory that will be operated on, or use the ``--noExecute`` option to show the command that would be executed by ``--run``.

-Extending gcamtool using plug-ins
+Extending gt using plug-ins
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
   .. _plugins-label:

-The :doc:`gcamtool` script will load any python files whose name ends in ``_plugin.py``, found in any of the directories indicated in the config file variable ``GCAM.PluginPath``.
+The gt script will load any python files whose name ends in ``_plugin.py``, found in any of the directories indicated in the config file variable ``GCAM.PluginPath``.
 The value of ``GCAM.PluginPath`` must be a sequence of directory names separated by colons (``:``) on Unix-like